vLeov/php-chess/docs/data-conversion.md

 r1bqkb1r/pp2pppp/2np1n2/8/3NP3/2N5/PPP2PPP/R1BQKB1R w KQkq -
 ```

 When a single parameter is passed in the form of a FEN string into the factory create method, it will be assumed that you want to create a classical chess board object.
+As discussed in the [Home](https://php-chess.docs.chesslablab.org/) section, you may want to check out the self-explanatory tests for this class to learn more about it.
+The unit tests are the best documentation.
+They contain hundreds of real examples on how to use the PHP Chess library.

 In this example the game history contains two moves only.

 ```php
 var_dump($board->getHistory());